 Keyword searches are essentially an a priori view of the literature.
 Citation-based searching, on the other hand, leads to “systematic serendipity”.
 This term was used by Eugene Garfield, the founder of Web of Science.
 New scientific developments are linked to the global sphere of human knowledge through the citation network.
 The constantly evolving connections link ideas and lead to systematic serendipity, allowing for all sorts of surprising discoveries.

 Exploring the citation network helps you to:

-- Track the advancement of research as it progresses over time by analyzing the papers that cite the original source.
+- Track the advancement of research as it progresses over time by analyzing the research papers that cite the original source.
 This will also help you catch retractions and corrections to research.

 Visualizing the history discoveries in the citation network

 ”As a PhD student, I’ve learnt to rely not just on my Web of Science research but on numerous conversations with seasoned experts.
 And I make sure that my reading includes literature from previous decades, which often doesn’t rise to the top of a web search.
-This practice is reinforced by mentors in my lab, who often find research gems by filtering explicitly for studies that are more than ten years old.”
+This practice is reinforced by mentors in my lab, who often find research gems by filtering explicitly for studies greater than ten years old.”

-5. Save your search and set up alerts to find research papers more easily in the future
+5. Save your search and set up alerts for new journal articles

 “Everyone should set up email alerts with keywords for PubMed, Web of Science, etc. Those keyword lists will evolve and be fine-tuned over time.
 However, it really helps to get an idea of recent publications.”

 Interested in discovering more tips to really understand your research field?
-You can download our cheat sheet, which brings together top tips for finding relevant journals, papers and authors in your field, or watch our on-demand webinar on the same topic.
+You can download our cheat sheet, which brings together top tips for finding relevant journals, research and authors in your field, or watch our on-demand webinar on the same topic.
 You can also read the related blog posts in our Research Smarter series, here.

 And finally, subscribe to receive our latest news, resources and events to help make your research journey a smart one.